Skip to main content

 ACL rules manually to adapt to prefix or routing changes in a

-following technical requirements for a new solution:
+following key technical requirements for any new solution:

 operational overhead than ACL-based ingress SAV filtering.